edgeworx/docs/content/en/docs/cloud/portal/ai-explorer-app/_index.md

 ---

 Apps are groups of microservices bundled to work together.
-They are defined using YAML files and can be deployed and updated by uploading those YAML files through Darcy Cloud or through [edgectl](../../get-started-edgectl/).
-An app can consist of an arbitrary number of interacting or standalone microservices that are deployed on a single or an arbitrary number of nodes.
+They are defined using YAML files and can be deployed and updated by uploading those YAML files through Darcy Cloud or through [edgectl]({{<ref "/docs/cloud/edgectl/add-an-edge-node.md">}}).
+An app can consist of an arbitrary number of interacting or standalone microservices that are deployed on one or may nodes.

 ## Prerequisites